Learn how to give effectively

 There’s reason to believe that choosing where to give can be more important than choosing how much to give.
 Since charities often differ considerably in how effective they are, it’s worthwhile to take the time to research which can produce the greatest benefit with each dollar.

 It’s important to remember that doing the “most good” is a target to aim for, not a standard you should expect to hit every time you try to improve others’ lives.
 In this sense, it’s more of an active question rather than a set of answers — one that you’ll need to think carefully about, and one that you may never have the perfect answer for.
-While it’s nearly impossible to tell if any specific action we take is going to do the “most good,” we think it’s a goal worth striving for regardless.
+While it’s nearly impossible to tell if any specific action we take is going to do the “most good,” we think it’s nonetheless a goal worth striving for.

 Figure